• Skip to main content

 Below are the new words used in the example sentence.

 • shitsurei – 失礼 (しつれい) : a noun meaning ‘rudeness’ in Japanese.
-But, in reality, it is quite often used like an interjection meaning ‘excuse me’.
+However, native speakers often use this to mean ‘excuse me’ especially in conversations.

-• ga – が : a conjunctive particle put after a sentence to mean ‘but’, ‘yet’, ‘though’, ‘although’ or some such.
-It can be used to connect two sentences which have different or opposite meanings.
-In the example, it is used to connect “shitsurei desu” with its following sentence.
+• ga – が : a conjunctive particle used after a phrase or sentence to add the meaning of ‘but’, ‘yet’, ‘though’, ‘although’, or such.
+This can be used to join two sentences which have different or opposite meanings.

 This is a typical usage of “oikutsu desu ka”.
-In this example, it is used together with “shitsurei desu ga” which means “excuse me, but”.
-Japanese native speakers quite often use this example sentence to ask someone’s age in formal situations.
-Unfortunately, however, its usage is not limited to asking someone’s age in a polite way.
-From the word definitions, “oikutsu” can be a Japanese polite expression for ‘how many’.
-Depending on the situation and context, therefore, this example sentence can also be used as a Japanese ‘how many’ question.
-Let me explain this point through the example conversation below.
+In this example, it works together with “shitsurei desu ga” to mean ‘excuse me, but how old are you?’ in Japanese.
+Native speakers often use this example sentence to ask someone’s age in formal situations.
+Unfortunately, however, its usage is not limited to asking someone’s age.
+From the grammatical point of view, “oikutsu” can also mean ‘how many’ in Japanese.
+Depending on the context and situation, therefore, this example sentence can mean ‘excuse me, but how many (things) ?’ politely in Japanese.
+We need to be careful with this fact.

 Summary

-In this blog post, I’ve explained the expression, “nan sai desu ka”, in detail based on its components.
-And also, I’ve explained its polite expression, “oikutsu desu ka”.
+In this blog post, I’ve explained the definition and meaning of “nan sai desu ka” in detail based on its grammatical components.
+And also, I’ve explained its polite version, “oikutsu desu ka”.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.